luke-r-mills/luke-r-mills.github.io/_posts/2022-12-22-analysing-a-dirt-cheap-router.md

 The telnet port is interesting, exposed telnet interfaces are pretty common on older routers, some of them even have no password if you're lucky (or unlucky if its your router).

-We know that the default credentials use the username '*admin*', trying this yields an `invalid username` repsonse.
-Next I tried '*root*', and this got me to the password entry section.
-I tried '*admin*', empty input, and a bunch of other passwords - none of which yielded anything interesting.
+We know that the default credentials use the username *admin*, trying this yields an `invalid username` repsonse.
+Next I tried *root*, and this got me to the password entry section.
+I tried *admin*, empty input, and a bunch of other passwords - none of which yielded anything interesting.
 Looks like we will have to have a dig around the firmware if we can get to it!

 ## Hardware